SimonEismann/microservices-demo/README.md

-# Hipster Shop: Cloud-Native Microservices Demo Application
+# Online Boutique: Cloud-Native Microservices Demo Application
-This repo is a fork of Tetrate's modified version of Google's http://go/microservices-demo with modifications to allow for in-depth Zipkin tracing.
+This repo is a fork of Tetrate's modified version of the GCP Hipstershop/Online Boutique with modifications to allow for in-depth Zipkin tracing.
 Changes include:
 - Native 100% tracing of every service with Zipkin with respect to parent and child spans.
 - Deployment with pre-built Zipkin and MySQL instances to allow for fast data generation and extraction.
 - Rewrite of `adservice` and `cartservice` in Go.
 - Lots of smaller fixes.
 - Ready to use deployment (with Istio) and data extraction scripts.
+- **WIP**: Artificial delays through matrix multiplication

 # Overview
 The following picture shows the connection graph of the services as defined by Tetrate.
 We reimplemented `cartservice` in Go.
 We do not build or deploy `apiservice` in our scripts and setup.